Chris has an MA in English Lit and has worked as an editor for numerous publications. He writes primarily on literary and historical topics.

-Lucille Clifton was born Thelma Lucille Sayles on June 27, 1936 in upstate New York.
-She was a descendent of slaves and became the first person in her family to graduate from high school.
+Lucille Clifton was born Thelma Lucille Sayles on June 27, 1936, in upstate New York.
+She was a descendant of slaves and became the first person in her family to graduate from high school.
 A love of poetry was instilled in her by her mother, who encouraged her to write as a child.
 In 1953, Clifton received a scholarship to Howard University.
 She attended Howard for two years before enrolling at Fredonia State Teacher's College, where she pursued her poetry.

 After working in state and federal government jobs for a number of years, Clifton published her first book of poems, Good Times, through Random House in 1969.
 The book was noted by the New York Times as one of the year's best books.
 In 1971, she won a writer-in-residency at Coppin State College in Baltimore.
 She finished her next two poetry manuscripts during this residency.

 Clifton was a visiting writer at Columbia University and George Washington University in the early 80s.
-After these appointments she began teaching literature and creative writing, first at the University of California at Santa Cruz and later at St. Mary's College of Maryland.
+After these appointments, she began teaching literature and creative writing, first at the University of California at Santa Cruz and later at St. Mary's College of Maryland.

 She married Fred Clifton in 1958, with whom she had six children.